nxhoaf/OwlProject/README.md

 ## OwlProject

 ## RdfaParser using rdf-lib.js
-In this part, we describle how to use rdf-lib.js to retrieve all rdfa attribute of an HTML page.
+In this part, we describle how to use rdf-lib.js to retrieve all rdfa attributes in an HTML page.

-Consider this simple HTML page below (say person.js)
+Examples based on this simple HTML page (say person.js)
 ``` html
 <!DOCTYPE html>
 <html prefix="dc: http://purl.org/dc/terms/ schema: http://schema.org/">